-A limitation of much stillbirth research including ours is ta min that current stillbirth classifications, such as the Obstetric (Aberdeen) classification, classify the majority of stillbirths as occurring for unknown reasons, and it is difficult to focus on these deaths without improved classification systems.
-Alternative classifications of these deaths were not available for this work since for the time period studied national routinely collected data in England only used this classification , and for stillbirth.
-There are currently 35 published classification systems for stillbirth, many relying on advanced diagnostics that are not globally available.
-These systems are not comparable, and there has been Loan system for all for Loan system for all for Loan system for all for Loon definitions and classifications in order to better understand the causes of stillbirth.
-Alternative g systems such as the ReCoDe, Tulip or CODAC classifi-cations provide a possible cause of death for approv-imately 85% of stillborn infants provide insight for those developing future mortal
+A limitation of much stillbirth research including ours is that current stillbirth classifications, such as the Obstetric (Aberdeen) classification, classify majority of stillbirths as occurring for unknown reasons, and it is difficult to focus on these deaths without improved classification systems.
+Alternative classifications of these deaths were not available for this work since for the time period studied national routinely collected data in England only used this classification for stillbirth.
+There are currently 35 published classification systems for stillbirth, many relying on advanced diagnostics that are not globally available.30 These systems are not comparable, and there has been petter understand the causes of stillbirth.
+Alternative systems such as the ReCoDe, Tulip or CODAC classifications32 provide a possible cause of death for approximately 85% of stillborn infants provide insight for those developing future mortalize.

-Data on individual risk behaviour, lifestyle, health and ethnicity were not available for the mothers included in this work as it has been in other research.
-Inevitably, this has limited the extent of our conclusions and has the potential to have produced a degree of confounding.
-For example, epidemiological work using individuallevel data has shown wide differences in stillbirth rates associated with maternal smoking during pregnancy, hypertension and maternal obesity.
-Stillbirths are also known to be more common in sole registrations.
-In women from deprived areas of Scotland, maternal smoking status accounted for 38% of the inequalities seen in stillbirths.
+Data on individual risk behaviour, lifestyle, health and ethnicity were not available for the mothers included in this work as it has been in other research.33 Inevitably, this has limited the extent of our conclusions and has the potential to have produced a degree of confounding.
+For example, epidemiological work using individuallevel data has shown wide differences in stillbirth rates associated with maternal smoking during pregnancy,34 hypertension35 and maternal obesity.36 Stillbirths are also known to be more common in sole registrations.37 In women from deprived areas of Scotland, 12 maternal smoking status accounted for 38% of the inequalities seen in stillbirths.
 The lack of individual-level data also mean it was not possible to identify women who had more than one stillbirth over the time period; however, while women who have had a stillbirth are more likely to have a recurrence, the proportion of stillbirths that are likely to show this pattern is low and therefore negligible in terms of our findings.